 Employee enablement is the constant practice of providing the materials, tools, information and anything else an employee needs to get a task completed to the best of their ability.

-Wilson added that the digital employee experience’s intent is to drive adoption and increase the workforce’s digital dexterity by continuously communicating ways to use and get more from technology.
+Wilson added that digital employee experience’s intent is to drive adoption and increase the workforce’s digital dexterity by continuously communicating ways to use and get more from technology.

-Avoid One-Size-Fits-All Tools
+Avoid One-Size-Fits-All Digital Tools

 Avoid digital tools that proclaim to be one-size-fits-all solutions, Brodsky advised.